What is real-time bidding, or RTB?

 In RTB, publishers utilize a waterfall method to prioritize demand sources based on the cost per thousand impressions (CPMs) that they’ve gotten from each one historically.
 In other words, the waterfall allows certain demand sources to be prioritized and thus given the chance to bid on ad inventory before others.
 Because real-time bidding is a programmatic technique, the time between a user landing on a space where an ad can be served and the ad appearing spans just milliseconds.

-What does real-time bidding mean for game developers and advertisers?
+What does real-time bidding mean for app developers and advertisers?

 For developers, RTB simplifies and streamlines the buying process, because it allows them to manually prioritize ad networks in the waterfall in order to optimize their revenue.
 The ability to set price floors also allows developers to expand their buyer audience without compromising advertiser quality or sacrificing revenue.